runrig-coop/hedgerows/index.md

 knowledge commons, quite thoroughly and in relatively short time.
-Jump ahead twenty years from when it seemed like Napster and torrenting would spell the death of copyright, we see subscription rates for platforms such as Netflix steadily rising ever year, while fewer titles are available outside premium plans and mid-roll ads become longer and more frequent.
+Jump ahead twenty years from when it seemed like Napster and torrenting would spell the death of copyright, we see subscription rates for platforms such as Netflix steadily rising every year, while fewer titles are available outside premium plans and mid-roll ads become longer and more frequent.
 This is how today's big platforms rake in more revenue than the premium cable channels of yesteryear ever dreamed was possible.
 It's also how our common cultural heritage continues